 More elaborate as seen by its regular plan combining the circular and horseshoe shapes forming a large circular precinct of 100 meters in diameter, more “finished” with its carefully pricked walls, and more well built with its assemblies of stones with notches, Stonehenge is the symbol of western megalithic.
 The monumental part consists of a circle of stones of 30 meters in diameter with 30 vertical stone blocks of 4.20 meters, joined together by 30 lintels that were originally forming a crown.
 Inside there are five “trilithons*” arranged in a horseshoe, two on each side framing the central of 8 meters in height.

-With Stonehenge, devoted to solar worship, built around 1,800 BC, the megalithic became architecture.
-The entire West took part in this building frenzy: the talayots of the Balearics, the Sardinian nuraghes, the brochs of Scotland.
-A real “building rage” erupted throughout the second millennium BC.
+With Stonehenge, believed to be devoted to solar worship, built around 1,800 BCE, the megalithic became architecture.
+The entire West took part in this building frenzy: the talayots of the Balearics, the Sardinian nuraghes, the brochs* of Scotland… A real “building rage” erupted throughout the second millennium BCE.